A Ramsey-Tur\'an theory for tilings in graphs: Absorbing sets

 \begin{lemma}\emph{\cite[Lemma 2.2]{nenadov20}} Let $k,t\in \N$, $F$ a graph on $k$ vertices and $\gamma >0$ .
 Then there exists $\xi = \xi(k,t,\gamma)>0$ such that the following holds.
 If $G$ is an $n$-vertex graph such that for every $S\in \binom{V(G)}{k}$ there is a family of at least $\gamma n$ vertex-disjoint $(F,t$)-absorbers, then $G$ contains a $\xi$-absorbing set of size at most $\gamma n$. \end{lemma}

-We will also make use of Lemma \ref{bip-temp} but it can only be applied in the proof of Theorem \ref{thm:stareverything} (1) and (3), because in general there might be $k$-sets with few absorbers\footnote{This is the case when the host graph consists of a constant number of cliques, for example.}.
+Lemma \ref{bip-temp} is applicable in the setting of bounding large bipartite holes and will be applied in the proof of Theorem \ref{thm:stareverything} \ref{RTT*1} and \ref{RTT*3}.
+However, in general there might be $k$-sets with few absorbers or even none at all\footnote{This is the case when the host graph consists of a constant number of cliques and the $k$-set has all but one vertex in the same clique, for example.}.
 To overcome this issue, we develop a generalisation of Lemma \ref{bip-temp} in the following, which provides a family of pairwise disjoint absorbing sets.